We expect all staff and visitors to share this commitment.

 As many of these books are brand new, please be aware that you will be charged if they are either “lost” or if they are not returned to school in the same condition they went home in.

-Reading books will be sent home every Monday, (Beginning Monday 21st September) and must be returned to school every Friday, so that they can be cleaned and quarantined ready for the following week.
+Reading books will be sent home every Friday, and must be returned to school on the following Friday so that they can be changed and sent out again.

 Learning From Home Resources